Refining search results in the Texas Digital Archive (TDA)

 Figure 8.
 After refreshing the webpage.

 In Figure 7, after refreshing the webpage in the browser, the page now shows 1520 results the options to Refine the Selection have updated.
 To add another filter, click the +Filter button at the top of the page to display the drop-down menu and search box again.
 Note that once you have already applied a filter, you will be unable to select it from the drop-down menu (see Figure 8, below).

-In this example, the Description filter has already been added, and is now greyed out so that it cannot be selected again.
+In this example, the Description filter has already been added and is no longer an option to choose from in the drop-down menu.
 To edit or remove an existing filter, use the icons on the left side of the page in the Filters box (see Figure 9, below).

 A description of these icons and their functions can be found in the legend of icons used in the TDA.